i05nagai/memorandum/language/english_speaking.md

         * directions
         * short cut
         * how to get to
+* heir
+    * a person who will receive or already has received money or property from another person at the time of that other person's death
+    * My cousin Robert is the only heir to my uncle’s fortune.
+    * heir to sth
+    * heir of sth
+    * someone who becomes the new leader of a large organization or company after the old leader leaves:
+        * He was a potential heir to retiring CEO Jack Welch.
+* legatee
 * successor
     * Colossus is the successor to GFS
 * succeed